Argentina's peso, stock exchange plunge after Macri vote defeat | DW | 12.08.2019

 The economic crisis became more severe in 2018 when the peso lost about half its value, forcing Macri to strike a $55-billion (€49-billion) deal with the International Monetary Fund (IMF).

 Macri initiated a painful austerity program that is widely unpopular with many Argentines, with some 35% now living below the poverty line.
-Many blame IMF-backed polices for leading to the country's worst economic crisis in 2001, when the government defaulted on its debt.
+Many blame IMF-backed polices for leading to the country's worst economic crisis in 2001, when the government defaulted on its debt following several years of depression.

 The sell-off came a day after primary results ahead of October elections indicated that free-spending and state-interventionist populists may crush the market-friendly Macri.